Simply create a button (or use a webhook in your CRM) to allow users to initiate a subscription management action.

 Use AccessAlly Pro to win back your cancellations requests with a win-back campaign.
 Find out how to set this up here.

 Revoke (immediately removes access)

 Use the revoke access custom operation to remove access to specified courses within your membership site.
 This operation is useful to run as part of a cancellation request.
 When a member cancels, you may also want to remove access to a bonus course that you granted access to as part of your offer.

-The stop subscription custom operation should be used to cancel ALL future payments.
-This operation will not remove access to your membership, but no additional payments will be used.
+The pause subscription custom operation should be used to prevent ALL future payments.
+This operation will not remove access to your membership, but no additional payments will be taken.